itsneufox/itsneufox.github.io/openmp-server-deploy/part-d.md

 nav_order: 5
 ---

-# Part D - Uploading Your Own Gamemode and Files
+# Uploading Your Own Gamemode and Files

 Once your server is up and running, the next step is to upload your own gamemode and any necessary files.
 This section will guide you through transferring files to your server and highlight important considerations for Linux compatibility.